 With a minimum of care and attention it should last a lifetime; because the blade’s carbon steel it needs to be regularly cleaned and given a light coating of oil, otherwise it’ll rust, but it will take a sharper edge than stainless and hold it much longer.

-Verdict: A classic outdoorsman’s axe, very well made and highly effective.
+Verdict: A classic outdoorsman’s ax, very well made and highly effective.
 Look after this and it will do everything it needs to.
 It’s also very good value for money.
-It’s available for just under $25 here.

 If you’re an ultralight backpacker there’s no way you’re going to carry something the size and bulk of a full-sized axe – but what are you going to do if you need to chop something?
 That’s where a compact tool like Gerber’s Bear Grylls Survival Hatchet comes in.